TongluY/Table-Analysis-Tool/README.md

-By the end of this project, you'll be able to perform a variety of powerful table operations with Sparrow, such as:
+The project is able to perform a variety of powerful table operations with Sparrow, such as:

 - Extracting a column from the table:
   ```python